 The house became a home for the orphans.
 Each of them may stay until he/she himself/herself decides to leave, got a satisfying job and create an own family.

-We said goodbye to the idea of giving more children a chance, and prefer to support those who are there, in deeper education and personal development.
+With a lot of thoughts, we said goodbye to the idea of opening the Arche Noah home to the next generation of children.
+We prefer to support those who are there, in deeper education and personal development.
 Until they have a real chance to live in self-reliance.

 When Amina and her husband Nathan are not travelling to give workshops on NVC and peace, they visit the children during Saturdays and Sundays.
 Another daughter, Farrah, visits the children three times a week to assist in their school assignments and another daughter, Lara, visits them also when she is around because she works in Manila and usually teaches the children in their Math subject.